hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 ### Goal #1 - eat food that contains the things my body needs

-Roughly speaking, there are macros, things that human bodies need in large quantities, and there is a long list of micros, things that are needed in small quantities.
+Our bodies need large quantities of some things, referred to as macros, and small quantities of many other things - micros.
-There are four macros - protein, fibre, carbs and fats.
+There are five macros - protein, carbs, fibre, fats and water - which make up about 99% of foods, the rest are micros.
+To be precise, there are three types of carbohydrates - simple carbohydrates and complex ones, which can be starchy or non-starchy.
+When we say carbs, we typically refer to only the first 2 types of carbohydrates - simple carbohydrates (sugars) and complex starchy carbohydrates (starches) that are broken down into sugars once ingested.
+Complex non-starchy carbohydrates do not get broken down into sugars, so they are referred to as fibre and we count them as a separate macro.
 Food packaging implies that we should aspire to eat more protein and fibre, and less carbs and fats.

 ##### Protein

-Unlike carbs and fats, human bodies cannot store protein.
+Unlike fats and carbs, human bodies cannot store protein.
-This has two implications.
+Our inability to store protein has two implications.
-First, it is important to eat enough protein every day, we've all heard that.
+First, as we've all heard, it is important to eat enough protein every day.
 Second, which gets far less attention, is that excess protein, since it cannot be stored in the body, is stripped of amino groups to be used (or stored) as carbs.
 The liver and the kidneys deal with excess protein, which means that extreme quantities of protein could be harmful for them.